 Summative and formative assessment are a crucial component of the educational process.
-If you work in the assessment field or even in educational generally, you have probably encountered these terms.
+If you work in the educational assessment field or even in educational generally, you have probably encountered these terms.
 What do they mean?
 This post will explore the differences between summative and formative assessment.

 Summative assessment refers to an assessment that is at the end (sum) of an educational experience.
 The “educational experience” can vary widely.
 Perhaps it is a one-day training course, or even shorter.
 I worked at a lumber yard in high school, and I remember getting a rudimentary training – maybe an hour – on how to use a forklift before they had me take an exam to become OSHA Certified to used a forklift.
 Proctored by the guy who had just showed me the ropes, of course.
 On the other end of a spectrum is board certification for a physician specialty like ophthalmology: after 4 years of undergrad, 4 years of med school, and several more years of specialty training, then you finally get to take the exam.
 Either way, the purpose is to evaluate what you learned in some educational experience.